 - Any other documents, information, or data necessary for the proper evaluation and handling of the waste material.

-These documents and information are reviewed by ET’s technical staff to verify regulatory status and evaluate the acceptability of the waste material in terms of the SRS operations.
 All incoming waste data submissions are reviewed by the technical staff and approved by the Site Manager prior to acceptance.
 A characteristic sample of the waste stream may be requested by the Site Manager during the review period.

 Wastes which have been approved for processing are issued a Waste Code number and are delivered to the SRS facility accompanied by a Non-Hazardous Waste Manifest certifying the contents of the shipment.
 Each shipment is weighed at the Landfill scalehouse upon arrival, proceeds to the SRS processing site, and is stopped at the site office prior to off-loading.

-Every truckload of materials received at the SRS facility is subjected to load verification procedures.
-A sample is drawn directly from the load in the presence of the Site Manager or his/her designated representative.
+Every truckload of materials received at the SRS facility is subject to load verification procedures.
+A sample is drawn directly from the load in the presence of the Site Manager or designated representative.
 The sample is fingerprinted and compared to the associated pre-shipment submittals.
 Upon verification, and solely at the direction of ET personnel, the shipment is off-loaded in the appropriate lined cell for subsequent blending.